- Lung Cancer in Dogs

-Lung cancer is a serious disease that places both the health and well being of dogs at serious risk.
-The goal is to spot the clinical signs of the condition as soon as possible to give your pet the best chance of survival.
+Lung cancer is a serious disease that places both the health and well-being of dogs at serious risk.
+The goal is to spot the clinical signs of lung cancer in dogs as soon as possible to give your pet the best chance of survival.

-Like most forms of cancer, older dogs are more likely to develop the condition - usually at ten years old or more.
+Like most forms of cancer, older dogs are more likely to develop lung cancer - usually at ten years old or more.
 It’s also been found that Boxer dogs have an increased risk of developing lung adenocarcinoma (cancerous tumors) than other breeds; although this disease can affect all dog breeds.

-Let’s first look at the various symptoms and stages of canine lung cancer.
+Let’s first look at the various symptoms and stages of lung cancer in dogs.
 Then, we’ll look more closely at the five main types of this type of cancer, as well as how to move forward once a diagnosis is received.